-Doge’s Balcony ceiling was created by Hearst-era craftsmen as part of the Doge’s Suite – two bedrooms and two bathrooms that flank a central sitting room.
-Located on the mezzanine level of the mansion between Casa Grande’s first and second floors, the suite was completed in 1926.
+Incorporating just a few historic elements, the ceiling in the Doge’s Balcony was essentially created by Hearst-era craftsmen as part of the Doge’s Suite – one of the most luxurious ensembles at Hearst Castle.
+Located on the mezzanine level between Casa Grande’s first and second floors, the suite was completed in 1926.

 As part of an exterior balcony exposed to the elements, the ceiling deteriorated over time.
 Several years ago, the ceiling was completely restored.
 Damaged or missing elements like the seraphim (small heads around the oval painting) were recreated with plaster casts.
 A new phase of conservation will soften the appearance of the painted and gilded areas so that they seem to be much older, but undamaged.